dewittpe/pkgstr-and-ci/00-slides/talk.md

        without updating the documentation.

     2. An edit to the body of a function resulted in the example failing.
-No edtis to the example had been made.
+No edits to the example had been made.

 ## Other Issues
 * Running `setup.R` in an interactive session.